How to Get Students Engaged

-Guided & Independent Practice
+Guided & IndeNpendent Practice

 Yes, that’s right… students should do their homework in this class!
 As with all subjects, students need to apply the strategies they learn through your study skills course in order to internalize them; what better way to do that than to apply them to their homework from other classes?

-During guided practice, the teacher moves around the room, coaching students as needed, monitoring progress, and making note of the students’ proficiency in using the SOAR® Study Skills strategies.
+During guided practice, the teacher moves around the room, coaching students as needed, monitoring progress, and making note of the students’ proficiency in using the SOAR Study Skills strategies.

 Providing the students with independent practice time is also critical, and also gives you the perfect opportunity to conduct your 1-on-1 meetings.